CumulusNetworks/docs/content/cumulus-linux-519/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 For each channel, `laser-source-input-power` is the power the laser source delivers into the optical engine, `rx-power` and `tx-power` are the received and transmitted optical power, and each of the three carries an `alarm-status` and an `alarm-severity` derived from the module thresholds.
 The `rx-los` and `tx-los` fields report loss of signal in each direction, `tx-fault` reports a transmit failure, and `dp-state` reports the state of the data path.

-Because the full view is long, three child commands limit the output to one part of it:
+Because the full view is long, three child commands limit the output:

 - `nv show platform cpo <cpo-id> channel` shows the `channel` block only.
 - `nv show platform cpo <cpo-id> optical-engine` shows the `optical-engine` block only.